 Don’t mistake the high volume of out-of-staters and foreign greats for making up the accomplished distance runners in the state.
 New Mexico itself, being one of the least densely populated states in the nation has had its share of extraordinary distance runners, far too many to name, as well as five sub-4 minute Milers to-date.

 Leading the list with the all-time quickest four lapper is Chuck Aragon with a 3:51.62 at the Oslo Dream Mile in 1984.
 Aragon was a standout in high school as well as in college at Notre Dame.
 Other greats such as 1968 Olympic bronze medalist steeplechaser, George Young, who chased the late Steve Prefontaine in 1972, was New Mexico’s first sub-4 minute Miler and the oldest athlete at the time to break the 4 minute Mile with his 3:59.6, also in 1972 at age 34.
-The other three top Milers were Adam State alums, Dan Maas who won several 1500m/Mile titles while at Adams State and still holds the school record to this day.
-Ryan McNiff also dipped under the magic mark in February of 2013 for the first time.
+The other three top Milers were Adam State alums, the late Dan Maas who won several 1500m / Mile titles while at Adams State and still holds the 1500m school record, 3:39.64, to this day.
+Ryan McNiff also dipped under the magic mark in February 2013 for the first time.
 One of the biggest names to break the 4 minute Mile was World 800m Indoor champion, David Krummenacker, who blasted a 3:54.23 in 1998 and also had a 3:31.91 1500m PR from 2002.

-Wilson Waigwa of Kenya ran the first sub-4 minute Mile in the state (and also the first sub-4 indoors at altitude), clocking 3:59.4 indoors in Albuquerque in 1979.
+In 1979, Wilson Waigwa of Kenya recorded the first sub-4 minute Mile in the state (and also the first sub-4 indoors at altitude), clocking 3:59.4 indoors in Albuquerque.

 The second, third and fourth sub-4 minute Miles on New Mexico soil were led by Will Leer at the 2013 USA Indoor Championships in Albuquerque.
-Leer's 3:58.79 is the fastest Mile at altitude indoors.
+Leer's 3:58.79 was the fastest Mile at altitude indoors.

 Chuck Aragon was a NM State Mile champion and was also the first athlete at Notre Dame to break 4 minutes.